-The Early Learning Study at Harvard is a large-scale, population-based study that examines children's development in the context of their learning experiences.
+The Early Learning Study at Harvard is a population-based study that examines children's development in the context of their early education and care settings.

 Our Key Questions